Tennessee Bar Exam (UBE) details

 If your education was received in a country other than the United States, you may qualify for admission by examination or transferred UBE score if you meet the requirements of eligibility.

-Applicants completing the bar examination will receive information for access to the Tennessee Law Course which must be completed, in addition to completion of the character and fitness investigation, in order to be eligible for admission.
-The TLC is a mandatory online course on Tennessee-specific law that will take approximately 7.5 hours to complete.
+Applicants seeking admission to the Tennessee Bar Exam must complete the Tennessee Law Course (TLC) prior to admission.
+The TLC is an online course on Tennessee-specific law that will take approximately 7.5 hours to complete.

 We compile all of the information that you need to know about the dates, format, subjects tested, deadlines, fees and more - for each U.S. state - in the free BARBRI Bar Exam Digest.